shoexue/ai-slopprojec-with-vellum/README.md

-this project was made with vellum-ai. it is to help students with answer questions based on notes. it helped make the ai workflow and it was really really cool.
+this project was made with vellum-ai. it is to help students with answer questions based on notes. it helped make the ai workflow and it was very cool.

 video demo